Cheapest Ways to Get McDonald's Monopoly Game Pieces

 The Cheapest McDonald's Food Items to Buy to Get Game Pieces

-If you want to get game pieces by buying McDonald's products, here is the list of items to buy, approximately in order from cheapest to most expensive per game piece.
+If you want to get game pieces by buying McDonald's products, here is the list of items to buy, listed in order from cheapest to most expensive per game piece.
 These prices and eligible food items were for the 2016 Monopoly Game.

 |Item Name:||Number of Game Pieces:||Average Item Cost:||Cost per Game Piece:|